 At constant transverse field Hamiltonian $H_0$, there are many parameters that can be manipulated in the Hamming weight plus barrier Hamiltonian $H_1$ in order to exhibit various phenomena.
-Here, the varying parameter is the height of the barrier, and we show that the higher the barrier the worse the gap, concomitant with the emergence of the swallow tail.
+The parameters that will be manipulated are $\ell$, $u$, and $h$.
+While $\epsilon$ can be manipulated as well, contrary to other glaring cases like the Grover search, it does not incur much changes in the topology of this specific problem.
+The two main phenomena to be identified are (i) the emergence of swallow tails and (ii) tunneling. \begin{enumerate} \item \textbf{Swallow tails:} it is shown that the higher the barrier $h$ the worse the gap, the closer the swallow tails of $\gamma_2$ are to the $\gamma_1$ curve. \item \textbf{Tunneling:} In Figs.~\ref{f:low_barrier_small_y}-\ref{f:barrier_low_Hamming}, $2.5=n/2>u=2$ so that the conditions for tunneling are met; however, in Fig.~\ref{f:low_barrier_small_y}, the barrier $h=0.95$ is a bit low to positively guarantee tunneling; on the other hand, in Figs.~\ref{f:high_barrier_small_y}-\ref{f:barrier_low_Hamming}, the barrier is higher making the case for tunneling stronger.
+Finally, the opposite happens in Fig.~\ref{f:barrier_high_Hamming} where $2.5=n/2<u=2$, ruling out tunneling, with a symptomatic disappearance of the swallow tails.